-7. Vision, Loki, and Iron Man will probably die
+7. Loki and Iron Man will probably die

-Then there’s Loki.
+One character who seems likely to die is Loki.
 Thor’s brother is in possession of the Tesseract, which houses the Space Stone and which Thanos has apparently arrived to take in the end credits scene of Thor: Ragnarok.
 Thanos could kill Loki and take the Tesseract early on in Infinity War to establish the stakes.
-Maybe Loki offers up the Tesseract to save everyone, therefore redeeming himself, but Thanos kills him anyway.
-Regardless of how it happens, Loki’s arc for the past few movies has seemed to build towards a redemptive sacrifice.

 Needless to say, you’re going to want to have tissues handy when Avengers 4 opens in 2019.